 - 1 large garlic clove, minced

-- 4 cups cooked brown rice (cold)
+- 4 cups cold cooked rice (white or brown)

 - 3 large eggs, lightly beaten

-- 1-3 tablespoons sriracha sauce
+- 1 to 3 tablespoons sriracha sauce

 - 5 large basil leaves, julienned